llpeterson/foundation/software.md

 voice samples, digitized images, and so on, this potential was not particularly interesting if the computers sending and receiving that data were too slow to do anything useful with the information.
-Virtually all of today's computers are capable of playing back digitized voice at full speed and can display video at a speed and resolution that are useful for some (but by no means all) applications.
-Thus, today's networks are increasingly used to carry multimedia, and their support for it will only improve as computing hardware becomes faster.
+Virtually all of today's computers are capable of playing back digitized audio and video at a speed and resolution that are quite useable.

 In the years since the first edition of this book appeared, the writing of networked applications has become a much more mainstream activity and